Tuesday, July 13, 2010

 The issue of whether to privatize or not was resolved nearly 15 years ago, when President Yoweri Museveni called a closed meeting of the then National Resistance Council and cajoled them into passing legislation to support privatization.
 Since then the privatization and the parallel of liberalization has wound a jerky, start-stop course that has seen the successful and unsuccessful sale of several public enterprises, claimed many careers and changed the business landscape.

-"There are generally two kind of critics of the principle those who believe that government needs to be involved in the economy beyond a regulatory role, to direct the economy for the benefit of the citizens and those who see privatization as synonymous with selling out to foreign interests and therefore an anti-nationalist policy...
+"There are generally two kind of critics of the principle, those who believe that government needs to be involved in the economy beyond a regulatory role, to direct the economy for the benefit of the citizens and those who see privatization as synonymous with selling out to foreign interests and therefore an anti-nationalist policy...

-Generally it can be said that the free market is the most efficient creator of wealth in as far as it responds to demand to supply needed goods and services.
-But the private sector will not move if the demand is not sufficient to justify supply, so unless you are unlikely to see Rolls Royces being assembled in Uganda in your life time.
-Government corporations while they are supposed to be profitable normally get bogged down in political and social issues that are often detrimental to profitability and efficiency.
+Generally, it can be said that the free market is the most efficient creator of wealth in as far as it responds to demand to supply needed goods and services.
+But the private sector will not move if the demand is not sufficient to justify supply, so you are unlikely to see Rolls Royces being assembled in Uganda in your life time.
+Government corporations while they are supposed to be profitable, normally get bogged down in political and social issues that are often detrimental to profitability and efficiency.
 And the tax payer ends up paying for these inefficiencies.

 For a country like Uganda privatization probably did not come soon enough.
 What privatization does is unlock the value of unused assets.
 So for example UCB’s huge branch network was working at less than optimal efficiency but now these same branches are providing much better services to the community through improved operations and greater automation.